Becca-dev/Becca-dev/README.md

-# Hello i am is Rebeca
+# Hello Devs

-- I have a degree in Systems Analysis and Development, and I am on a continuous journey of studies to become a web developer
+- I am is Rebeca, I have a degree in Systems Analysis and Development, and I am on a continuous journey of studies to become a web developer

 ## My soft skills